tasdikrahman/vocabulary/README.rst

 -  **Part of speech** : whether the word is a ``noun``, ``interjection`` or an ``adverb`` et el
+-  **Translate** : Translate a phrase from a source language to the desired language.
 -  **Usage example** : a quick example on how to use the word in a sentence
 -  **Pronunciation**